RBK-D-IT/digital-development-playbook/docs/general-development-practices/testing-best-practices.md

 4. **Use Mocks and Stubs Where Necessary**

-- **Mocks** and **stubs** are useful for isolating the system under test, especially when interacting with external services (e.g., databases, APIs).
+- Mocks and stubs are useful for isolating the system under test, especially when interacting with external services (e.g., databases, APIs).
-- For **unit tests**, mock or stub external dependencies to ensure that tests remain focused on the function or component being tested.
+- For unit tests, mock or stub external dependencies to ensure that tests remain focused on the function or component being tested.
-- **Integration tests** should minimize the use of mocks, focusing instead on testing the actual interaction between components.
+- Integration tests should minimize the use of mocks, focusing instead on testing the actual interaction between components.
 - Avoid over-mocking, as it can make tests brittle and harder to understand.

 5. **Automate Testing**

 - All tests should run automatically as part of our Continuous Integration (CI) pipeline.
-- **Unit tests**, **integration tests**, and **end-to-end tests** should be part of the CI process to ensure that code is fully tested before it reaches production.
+- Unit tests, integration tests, and end-to-end tests should be part of the CI process to ensure that code is fully tested before it reaches production.
 - No code should be merged unless all tests pass in CI.

 6. **Write Tests for Bugs and Edge Cases**

-- When a bug is discovered, write a **test case** that reproduces the issue before fixing it.
+- When a bug is discovered, write a test case that reproduces the issue before fixing it.
 This ensures that the bug is covered by tests and helps prevent regressions.
-- Cover **edge cases** in your tests, such as null inputs, invalid data, and boundary conditions, to make your code more robust.
+- Cover edge cases in your tests, such as null inputs, invalid data, and boundary conditions, to make your code more robust.

 ---